apocaliss92/scrypted-advanced-notifier/README.md

 0.0.6:
 - Snapshot configurations added per plugin or notifier
 - Add configuration to ignore updating MQTT entities with images to reduce the load when no camera is active for notification
+- Add general switch to enable/disable the plugin
+- Add test suit to test a specific combination of camera-notifier-message